Tom Brady announces departure from New England Patriots - France 24

 Los Angeles (AFP)

-Tom Brady announced his departure from the New England Patriots on Tuesday, ending a glittering 20-year run with the team which saw him become the most successful quarterback in NFL history.
+Tom Brady announced his departure from the New England Patriots on Tuesday, ending a glittering 20-year run with the franchise which saw him become the most successful quarterback in NFL history.

 Brady, 42, confirmed his departure in a series of posts on social media but did not divulge where he will play next season.